 - BATTER CONSISTENCY : To make appam, extra ¼ cup water is added to make it to pouring consistency.
 This batter, made with 1.5 cups of water, can be used to make vellayappam or appam dosa (round thick pancake made in flat tava or pan).

 - GOLDEN LACED EDGES : Appam can be made as golden, lacy edges, around the sides.
 Just be patient and cook little longer.
-Adding this 4 tbsp sugar helps to get the golden laced appams.
-The sugar quantity can be adjusted to half to reduce the appam’s sweetness and to make it in white colour.
+Adding 3-4 tbsp sugar helps to get the golden laced appams.
+The sugar quantity can be adjusted to 2 tbsp to reduce the appam’s sweetness and to make it in white colour.

 - FERMENTATION : For proper fermentation, normal room temperature is very important.
 Fermentation always depends on the climate.
 During winter, or in a cooler climate, keep the batter in the oven for fermentation.
-For that, moderately preheat the oven for five minutes.
+For that, moderately preheat (150 degree C) the oven for five minutes.
+Turn off the oven.
 Keep the batter in oven with the door closed.

 - RISING : The batter can spill while rising, so always use a large container that can hold double to triple quantity of batter.
 Also, keep a tray under the large container to prevent the possibility of over risen batter, spilling out.